 They’re dehydrated bull penises in case you were wondering.
 They are 100% edible and there is no chance in hell they’ll break a precious dog tooth.

-9. Indoor Doggie Agility
+9. Indoor Dog Agility

-It was part of my socialization program – all I had to do to get the pups to walk through it was to throw some treats and kibble into it (back then I fed kibble, now I feed raw dog food), and that was it!
+It was part of my socialization program.
+What I did to get the pups to walk through it was throw some treats and kibble into it (back then I fed kibble, now I feed raw dog food), and that was it!

-10. Cuddling Together On The Couch
+10. Cuddle Together On The Couch